system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 ## Removing an M.2 Drive

-Removing an M.2 may require removal of the GPU or CPU Cooler Shroud for easier access.
+Removing an M.2 may require removal of the GPU or CPU Cooler duct for easier access.
 A Crosshead (Phillips) screwdriver is required.

 **Tools required:** Fingers or Crosshead (Phillips) screwdriver, a tool for pressing the GPU release bracket (non-conductive).